medic/medic-docs/md/dev/workflow.md

 ## Daily Stand

-Each day we post our objectives in the #stand Slack channel for the previous and current day and discuss any potential blockers.
+Each day we post our objectives in the #dailies Slack channel for the previous and current day and discuss any potential blockers.
 If a issue will not be completed within an interation time frame, that should be discussed.

 ## Weekly Stand